NelsonPython/tuningGuides/OpenVino.md

 ### <a id="_Toc79259935"></a>Dataset Preparation<a id="inpage-nav-5-undefined"></a>

-In this tutorial, we are using the dataset of <a href="https://cocodataset.org/#home">Common Objects in Context (COCO)</a> which the model was trained with this dataset.
-Please prepare the dataset according to <a href="https://github.com/openvinotoolkit/open_model_zoo/blob/release/data/datasets.md">Dataset Preparation Guide</a>.
+This example shows the dataset of <a href="https://cocodataset.org/#home">Common Objects in Context (COCO)</a>.
+The model was trained with this dataset.
+Prepare the dataset according to <a href="https://github.com/openvinotoolkit/open_model_zoo/blob/release/data/datasets.md">Dataset Preparation Guide</a>.

-To download COCO dataset, you need to follow the steps below:
+Download COCO dataset:

 - Download <a href="http://images.cocodataset.org/zips/val2017.zip">2017 Val images</a> and <a href="http://images.cocodataset.org/annotations/annotations_trainval2017.zip">2017 Train/Val annotations</a>

 - Unpack archives

-### <a id="_Toc79259936"></a>Global Dataset Configuration<a id="inpage-nav-5-1"></a>
+Global Dataset Configuration

-If you want use definitions file in quantization via Post Training Optimization Toolkit (POT), you need to input the correct file path in these fields in the global dataset configuration file:
+If you want to use the definitions file in quantization via Post Training Optimization Toolkit (POT),  input the correct file path in these fields in the global dataset configuration file:

 - annotation_file: [PATH_TO_DATASET]/instances_val2017.json
 - data_source: [PATH_TO_DATASET]/val2017

-### <a id="_Toc79259937"></a>Prepare Model Quantization and Configuration<a id="inpage-nav-5-2"></a>
+Prepare Model Quantization and Configuration

-We will need to create two config files to include model specific and dataset specific configurations to POT tool.
+Create two config files.
+One to include model specific and another for the dataset specific configurations.

 - ssd_mobilenetv1_int8.json
 - ssd_mobilenet_v1_coco.yml

 1. Create a new file and name it ssd_mobilenetv1_int8.json.
 This is the POT configuration file.